gdy-scu/FlightBERT_PP/README.md

 This repository provides source codes of the proposed flight trajectory prediction framework, called FlightBERT++, and example samples for the paper <a href="https://ojs.aaai.org/index.php/AAAI/article/view/27763">FlightBERT++: A Non-autoregressive Multi-Horizon Flight Trajectory Prediction Framework</a>.
-This work is proposed to i) forecast multi- horizon flight trajectories directly in a non-autoregressive way, and ii) improved the limitation of the binary encoding (BE) representation in our previous work <a href="https://ieeexplore.ieee.org/document/9945661">FlightBERT</a>.
+This work is proposed to i) forecast multi-horizon flight trajectories directly in a non-autoregressive way, and ii) improve the limitation of the binary encoding (BE) representation in our previous work <a href="https://ieeexplore.ieee.org/document/9945661">FlightBERT</a>.

 <p  align="middle"><img src="pics/FlightBERT++.jpg"  width="95%"/></p>